IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/create-a-new-media-user-interface.md

 title: Create a New Media User Interface
 ---

-The IndiGO Application Suite provides a default user interface (UI).
+The TomTom IndiGO Application Suite provides a default user interface (UI).
 This user interface might not be suitable for a media app (also called "media source"), when it does not conform to the typical organization of content, or when their offered content can not be liberally browsed or played or controlled.
-Such sources would look disappointing or completely unusable in the default user interface from the IndiGO Application Suite.
+Such sources would look disappointing or completely unusable in the default user interface from the TomTom IndiGO Application Suite.

 A few examples of media apps which are not suitable for the default user interface:
 - A controller/player for an AM/FM/DAB+ radio tuner installed in the system: